- motivation for newbies or

 Grab both ends of the axle and wiggle the axle back & forth.
 If you feel anything more than the slightest perceptible play then the bearings need adjustment (loose ball hubs) or cartridge replacement (cartridge bearing hubs).

 Check the flanges for cracks radiating from the spoke holes.
 This is rare but parts of flanges have been known to break off which is often caused by radial spoking on hubs not designed for it.
 Double butted spokes, with their shock-absorbing thinner center sections, transmit less shock and stress to the hub flanges.

-Check the drive shell (that the cassette fits onto).
+Check the drive shell (the splined thing that the cassette fits onto).
 Slight indentations caused by the cassette cogs digging into the body of the shell (if it's aluminum) are acceptable.
 Some cassette carriers (Shimano DuraAce & White Industries are two of them) are made from titanium and don't indent.
-Steel ones don't either.
+Steel ones on less expensive hubs don't either.
 Lots of high-end hubs have aluminum cassette carriers (like Chris King) so the presence of an aluminum carrier is not detrimental.
 Heavy indentations can make cassette removal harder.